 In the patient’s best interest, a tracheal shave should be performed first.

-Here are the two main points that explain why it is best to have the voice surgery in a second stage, after recovering from Adam’s apple removal:
+There are two main reasons why it is best to have voice surgery in a second stage, after recovering from Adam’s apple removal surgery:

 - Unique to the ‘Vocal Folds Shortening and Retrodisplacement of the Anterior Commissure’ surgery (known as voice feminization surgery or VFSRAC) is that this technique perfectly modifies the male vocal folds to mimic the female vocal folds by removing 1/3 of the vocal folds membrane and internal tissue and then suturing them with permanent material using micro-instruments.
 Through this surgery, which is free of skin incisions, a natural increase in one’s base voice frequency is possible, providing transgender women with a permanently feminized voice.
 The specialists of Yeson Clinic and FACIALTEAM believe that the voice surgery will be more stable if there is no work done on the cartilage after voice feminization.
 Also, FFS requires oral intubation (the breathing tube used during surgery), which becomes complicated if the vocal chords have been recently operated.

 In conclusion, if you have had a tracheal shave or Adam’s apple reduction, you should wait a minimum of 3 months before undergoing voice feminization surgery.

 Question: I have had my voice feminization already and now I want to have an Adam’s aApple reduction., Iis that OK?
 How long should I wait to have the trachea shave surgery?